One of Europe's most iconic stadiums, home of the famous "Yellow Wall"; top Dortmund tourist attractions include the German Football Museum.

 One of the most renowned venues in world football thanks to its famous "Yellow Wall" stand, the BVB Stadion Dortmund has a capacity of over 60,000 for international games and is one of the largest arenas at UEFA EURO 2024.

-Built for the 1974 FIFA World Cup, the stadium has been renovated and enlarged several times since then.
+Built for the 1974 FIFA World Cup, the stadium has been renovated and enlarged several times throughout its history.
 It was a semi-final venue for the 2006 World Cup and has hosted many Germany matches.

 In 2001, the BVB Stadion Dortmund staged the memorable UEFA Cup final between Liverpool and Deportivo Alavés, and it has also witnessed several high-profile UEFA Champions League ties over the years.